nhancox/nodeship-prompt/README.md

 - Optional newline printed between last output and the new prompt (restructure `symbol` settings to accomodate)
-- Have `pkg` automatically build for Node.js v12 without the user requiring it
 - Consider a better structure for the configuration file
 - Better join behavior for plugin results (i.e., when a plugin returns an empty string like can happen with `git` in the future)